VFA-213

 Strike Fighter Squadron 213 (VF-213)-(VFA-213), also known as the Blacklions, is a renowned United States Navy fighter squadron.
 Established in 1955, the squadron operated a variety of aircraft over its history, beginning with the McDonnell F2H Banshee.
 Subsequent aircraft included the McDonnell Douglas F-4 Phantom II and the Grumman F-14 Tomcat, which they flew until their transition over to the F/A-18F Super Hornet.
+The squadron's radio callsign is Lion and their tail code is AJ.